unidoc/unipdf-examples/sanitize/README.md

 ## Examples

-- [pdf_modify_contents.go](pdf_modify_contents.go) The example showcases PDF writer of UniPDF's model package can be used to initiate empty PDF the add page from UniPDF reader and removes page annotations.
+- [pdf_modify_contents.go](pdf_modify_contents.go) The example showcases PDF writer of UniPDF's model package can be used to initiate empty PDF then add page from UniPDF reader and removes page annotations.